Chapter 8 ANCOVA

 thorax*trt 4 0.03956095 0.00989024 1.43 0.2293

-The \(F\)-test associated with the interaction is a test of \(H_0\): the parallel slopes model vs. \(H_a\): the non-parallel slopes model.
-Here, the large \(p\)-value indicates that there is no evidence against the parallel slopes model (in other words, there is no evidence that the effect of thorax length on fruitfly longevity differs among the 5 treatment groups).
+The \(F\)-test associated with the interaction is a test of \(H_0\): \(\beta_1 = \beta_2 = \ldots = \beta_g\), that is, a test of null hypothesis that the covariate has the same effect on the response in every group.
+Here, the large \(p\)-value indicates that there is no evidence that the effect of size on fruitfly longevity differs among the 5 treatment groups.
+The common-slopes model is adequate for these data.

-Here is a second example where the association between the covariate and the response does differ among the treatment groups:
+Here is an example where the association between the covariate and the response differs among the treatment groups:

-Example (from Milliken & Johnson vol 3): An exercise physiologist is interested in studying the effectiveness of 3 types of exercise programs.
+Example (from Milliken and Johnson (2001)): An exercise physiologist is interested in studying the effectiveness of 3 types of exercise programs.
 24 males between the ages of 28 and 35 are enrolled in the study.
 Each individual has his heart rate measured at rest.
 The 24 subjects are then randomly assigned to the 3 programs (a CRD).
 At the end of the 8 weeks on the exercise program, each subject has his heart rate measured again after a 6-minute run.

 proc glm;